 Ian Joye was the undefeated chess champion across all greater public schools, playing board 1 for The Scots College – undefeated at ages 14 and 15.
-At 16, he received a scholarship to attend university and was also a guest of the NSW government.
+At 16, he received a scholarship to attend university by the NSW government.
 Ian was fortunate enough to win a number of Medals during the succeeding years that allowed him to purchase books he could otherwise not afford, that were invaluable to his studies.

 After graduation he was placed in a precarious position.
 He had no money, no contacts and no forum to enunciate his views.
 Ian could not express his frustration, and were it not for an accident of medicine Ian would still be in the same position.
 He resolved that, if circumstances ever permitted, he would try to make a contribution back to society in order to say thank you.